Pass on data

 Custom loop

 That's not enough for you?
 Well, then we have one last ace up our sleeve.
-Drink this potion, it will enable you to write queries yourself!
+You can also write queries yourself!

 You can now iterate archetypes and chunks yourself, which removes any abstraction.
 This in turn allows you to pass values and logic however you want.